JunaidAK/SpeedTest.Net/README.md

 # SpeedTest.Net
-A simple https://speedtest.net client to calculate download speed in KB/s.
+A simple https://speedtest.net and https://fast.com client to calculate download speed in KB/s.
 Made with love using .Net Core.

 #### Get a Server closest to your location
 ```